ARTEMISPETROV/AceStream-Player-Watch-streaming-TV-Video-in-browser-Userscript/README.md

-simple Userscript what allows to open and watch AceStream TV Video links in browser
+userscript opens AceStream TV Video links locally in browser window

 AceStream links userscript MANUAL
 =================================

-actually and ultimately before it get works you need to go to http://acestream.org/ and install AceStream Engine  or  ACE Player HD first from http://info.acestream.org/#/products/tsfull and then you can use this script on sites like https://acestreamid.com/  or  http://livetv.sx/enx/allupcoming/
+before it get works you need to go to http://acestream.org/ and install AceStream Engine  or  ACE Player HD first from http://info.acestream.org/#/products/tsfull and then you can use this script on sites like https://acestreamid.com/  or  http://livetv.sx/enx/allupcoming/

 - first run AceStream Engine